Professional Development Resources for Wofford Faculty

 Professional Development Leave

-A professional development leave may be granted by the Dean of the College for one semester or one semester and one Interim with full salary and full benefits, or for the academic year with half salary and full benefits.
+According to the Faculty Handbook, a professional development leave may be granted by the Provost for one semester or one semester and one Interim with full salary and full benefits, or for the academic year with half salary and full benefits.
 This leave implies full-time participation in professional activities; it is neither an automatic right nor a delayed compensation for past service, but rather a means of helping the individual faculty member to realize his or her potential as a scholar and teacher, thus benefitting both himself or herself and the college.

 Professional development leaves are to be distinguished from all other leaves by virtue of (a) continued compensation for the faculty member, (b) the process of application and recommendation, and (c) the continuance of all benefits and privileges regularly accorded to the applicant as a full-time faculty member.